• Skip to main content

 Why did my banana muffins not rise?

-If you tried this Banana Chocolate Chip Muffins Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Banana Oatmeal Chocolate Chip Muffin recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 Simple recipe for banana chocolate muffins